 Often times in a split family dynamic, there are various roles that contribute to conflict when addressing the different parenting techniques.
 This is compounded when there are one or even two additional “parenting” figures that interact with the children on a regular basis.

-Opening up a candid discussion regarding the “boundary lines” prevents the stepparent from intentionally or unintentionally crossing those lines.
-I represented a child in a custody case where the stepmother attended a parent-teacher conference.
-The stepmother was very involved in the child’s classroom as a room parent and felt it was integral that she attend.
-Of course the mother of the child was infuriated when she showed up to the parent teacher conference and her ex-husband and his wife were there.
-The mother later contacted the father to have a discussion and indicated that just because she worked and that the stepmother could volunteer in the classroom didn’t not give her a parental right to attend meetings when the mother could attend.
-Ultimately the father agreed and they began to have a candid discussion of how involved the stepmother should be without encroaching on mother parenting rights.
+A candid discussion regarding the “boundary lines” prevents the stepparent from intentionally or unintentionally crossing the lines.
+I represented a child in a child custody case where the stepmother attended a parent-teacher conference.
+The stepmother was very involved in the child’s classroom as a room parent and felt it was important that she attend the parent-teacher conferences as well.
+Of course, the mother of the child was infuriated when she showed up to the parent-teacher conference and her ex-husband was there with his wife.
+The mother later contacted the father to talk about the situation and reiterated that just because the stepmom volunteered in the classroom did not give her a parental right to attend parent-teacher conferences.
+Ultimately the father agreed and they began to come to terms with how involved the stepmother should be without encroaching on the parental rights of the biological mother.

-Although these examples are about stepmothers, I have often seen stepfathers who would like that their stepson play the sport they played while growing up.
+Although these examples are about stepmothers, I have often seen stepfathers who would like that their stepson plays the sport they played while growing up.
 It’s great that a stepfather wants to get involved, but just as with the examples above, that stepfather should address it first with the child’s father.